Jerome Johnson (American football)

 Jerome Johnson (born January 19, 1985) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Oregon Ducks and was signed by the St. Louis Rams as an undrafted free agent in 2009.

 Johnson was also a member of the New York Giants and Arizona Cardinals.

-Early years
+Early life

-Johnson was a graduate of Dorsey High School in Los Angeles, California, and was a two-time All-City selection.
-2001 City Champion.
+Johnson played football and graduated from Susan Miller Dorsey High School in Los Angeles, California, and was a two-time All-City selection, 2001 City Champion.

 College career

 Johnson played for one year at West Los Angeles Community College.
 In 2006, he played in 12 games with no starts on defense as a linebacker and on special teams, recording one tackle at the University of Nevada.
 In 2007, he played in all 13 games with eight starts at inside linebacker and was fifth on the team with 58 tackles, 6 pass breakups 6.5 tackles for loss and recovered two fumbles and forced one.
 He received the BLACK OUT award for hardest hitter.
 In 2008 Johnson played 13 games at linebacker and made 86 tackles (10 for losses) 8 PBU's and one interception for 28 yards, which he returned for a touchdown.
 He received the BLACK OUT award and Fireman Award for playing all 3 linebacker positions in a season.